DR Congo swipes at Macron after talks with African Union leader - Journal du Cameroun

 Countries in central Africa are casting a worried eye, amid fears that the sprawling, volatile state could spiral once more into war, possibly drawing them into it.

-DRC President Joseph Kabila has been in power since 2001 and should have stepped down at the end of 2016 after he reached his two-term constitutional limit — a constitutional clause has allowed him to remain in office until his successor is elected.
+DRC President Joseph Kabila, 46, has been in power since 2001 and should have stepped down at the end of 2016 after he reached his two-term constitutional limit — a constitutional clause has allowed him to remain in office until his successor is elected.

 Mende said, “We do not accuse the French president of anything.
 The question is about knowing what may have been said between him — because he spoke about it — and the president of Rwanda concerning the DRC without us knowing about.”